HigherOrderCO/Kind/SYNTAX.md

 List.tail (List.cons _ xs) = xs
 ```

-This is how this function is defined in the Wikind repository, which contains a wide collection of Kind definitions.
+This is how this function is defined in the Kindex repository, which contains a wide collection of Kind definitions.

 For functions that have only one rule that doesn't do any pattern matching at all on the arguments, there is a concise syntax to define them: